mccormicka/Mockgoose/README.md

 CHANGELOG

+#0.0.15
+Fixed NPE when passing null options to update

 #0.0.14
 Removed toJSON copy inside mock model so that 3rd party libraries can manipulate mongoose json output without it affecting mockgoose.